-Performing Operations on the List That Return Results The iterate\list\with\result() Function
+Performing Operations on the List That Return Results The iterate_list_with_result() Function

-The described function is similar to the iterate\list() function, but in contrast to it the former function takes as a second argument an address of a function that returns a value of the int type and it has two parameters.
-By the first parameter a variable is passed, which is used for accumulating results of previous operations carried out by the function on element of the list.
+The function is similar to the iterate_list() function, but in contrast to it the former function takes as a second argument an address of a function that returns a value of the int type and has two parameters.
+By the first parameter a variable is passed, which is used for accumulating results of previous operations carried out by the function on elements of the list.
 Such a parameter is redundant in languages which directly support the functional programming model, but it is necessary in the C language.
 The second parameter is a pointer to an element of the list for which the operation has to be carried out.
 The iterate list with result() function uses the iteration instead of the recursion (line no. 5) to traverse the list.
 The loop allows it to use the local variable result in the 7th line for storing the results of previously carried operations on the already visited elements of the list.
-To make it possible, in the same line the variable is passed as the first argument to the invoked function pointed by the action parameter.
-40/58 Performing Operations on the List That Return Results The add\up() Function
+To make it possible, the variable is passed as the first argument to the function invoked with the help of the action parameter.
+40/58 Performing Operations on the List That Return Results The add_up() Function